rust-lang/rust-forge/src/infra/docs/dev-desktop.md

    rust-analyzer)
 7. Use VS Code to run or debug the code remotely

+## How to request new packages and tools

+If you need a specific tool or package that is not installed on the dev desktops, you can request its installation by opening a pull request against the [rust-lang/simpleinfra] repository.
+The Ansible role [`dev-desktop`](https://github.com/rust-lang/simpleinfra/blob/master/ansible/roles/dev-desktop) contains a tasks called [`dependencies.yml`](https://github.com/rust-lang/simpleinfra/blob/master/ansible/roles/dev-desktop/tasks/dependencies.yml) that lists the system packages that are installed on the machines.
+Add the required package to this list, open a pull request, and ping `@rust-lang/infra` for a review.

+It helps to check <https://packages.ubuntu.com/> first and make sure that the package is available for both `arm64` and `amd64` architectures.

 ## How to give feedback and report issues

 If you experience any problems with the dev desktops, or have feedback and